blekenbleu/MIDIio/README.md

 **Note**: &nbsp;  *requires a recent (9.X) version* of [SimHub](https://www.simhubdash.com/download-2/)

- For one MIDI input and one MIDI destination device, this [SimHub](https://github.com/SHWotever/SimHub) plugin routes configured Button, Slider and Knob
+For one MIDI source device and one MIDI destination device,
+ this [SimHub](https://github.com/SHWotever/SimHub) plugin routes configured Button, Slider and Knob
  [Control Change](https://www.midi.org/specifications-old/item/table-3-control-change-messages-data-bytes-2) (CC) messages, for e.g. on-the-fly tweaking suitably customized **ShakeIt Bass Shaker** effects.
-Similarly, SimHub properties can be configured for buttons and axes from one Joystick input device.
+Similarly, SimHub properties can be configured for buttons and axes from one Joystick device.
-Unconfigured CC messages received either dynamically generate new properties or are forwarded to a target Device.
+Unconfigured CC messages received either
+- dynamically generate new properties
+- or are forwarded to a target Device.

 MIDI C# code evolved from SimHub's `User.PluginSdkDemo`, using [`Melanchall.DryWetMidi`](https://github.com/melanchall/drywetmidi)'s DLL (already in SimHub).